HOW TO PLAN AN EPIC 5-DAY DUBAI ITINERARY

 It has its own souk and a bunch of restaurants and cafes with a view of Burj al Arab (though quite pricey, I do believe it is worth it, as the view is not something that you can get just anywhere).
-There is no entry fee for the souk, and it is a great free thing to do in 5 days.
+There is no entry fee for the souk, and it is a great free thing to do.

-It is not far from the public part of Jumeirah Beach (and just a stone’s throw from Wild Wadi), and though the area is not huge, it is the perfect place to end your first out of five days here.
+It is not far from the public part of Jumeirah Beach (and just a stone’s throw from Wild Wadi), and though the area is not huge, it is the perfect place to end your first day here.